liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 as ARKDLS (from Direct Linear Solvers).

-The last four ARKode linear solvers, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, and ARKPCG, are Krylov iterative solvers, which use scaled preconditioned GMRES, scaled preconditioned Bi-CGStab, scaled preconditioned TFQMR, and preconditioned conjugate gradient, respectively.
+The last four ARKode linear solvers, ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG, are Krylov iterative solvers, which use scaled preconditioned GMRES, scaled preconditioned Bi-CGStab, scaled preconditioned TFQMR, scaled preconditioned flexible GMRES, and preconditioned conjugate gradient, respectively.
 Together, they are referred to as ARKSPILS (from Scaled Preconditioned Iterative Linear Solvers).

 With any of the Krylov methods, preconditioning can be done on the left only, on the right only, on both the left and the right, or not